yuanshenjian/yuanshenjian.github.io/_posts/oo/2019-12-27-solid-in-depth-explanation-en.md

 ---

 ## Appreciation
-This article is originally written in Chinese.
+This article is originally written in [Chinese](https://sjyuan.club/solid-in-depth-explanation/).
 Thanks to the translation team, the English edition is published now.

-Translators' recommendation:
+### Translators' recommendation

 ***Yangjie Lu*** from ThoughtWorks China Chengdu Office: